droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc Q - A Shining Beacon.md

 As the players depart, the revenant wishes them well, solemnly bidding them farewell and adding, almost wistfully, "May the Morninglord shelter you in the light of His grace."
 # Q3.
 Return to Krezk
 Upon arriving in Krezk, the players are met at the gate by Anna Krezkova, who has been waiting anxiously for Dmitri to return.
 When he does, she embraces him in gratitude for his safe return and thanks the players sincerely for making the journey.

 Anna and Dmitri, two **nobles** with Strength scores of 14 (+2) and wielding a ***silvered battleaxe*** and ***longsword***, respectively (+4 to hit, 1d10 + 2 slashing damage each), are glad to accompany the players to the Abbey if asked.
 However, they warn the players abashedly that they will likely be of little help in a fight.

 > [!abstract]+ **Emil Helps Out**
-> If Emil is present, the players can convince him to assist them in confronting the Abbot by referencing his obligations as the Krezkovs’ brother-in-law and succeeding on a DC 10 Diplomacy check.
+> If Emil is present, the players can convince him to assist them in confronting the Abbot by referencing his obligations as the Krezkovs’ brother-in-law and succeeding on a DC 24 Diplomacy check.
 (Emil, who dislikes Dmitri for his “cowardice" and “resignation" to his family’s curse, and for Dmitri’s efforts to make Zuleika avoid Emil and feel ashamed of her lycanthropy, feels no obligation to assist the Krezkovs initially.)
 >
-> The players make the check with advantage if they argue that Zuleika would want him to help her brother.
+> The players make the check with +4 Circumstance Bonus if they argue that Zuleika would want him to help her brother.
 The players succeed automatically if they inform Emil that the Abbot used the appearance of his wife, Zuleika, to manipulate Ilya into killing Kala (Emil’s niece).
 ## Q3a.
 Return to the Abbey
 As the players ascend <span class="citation">S5.
 Winding Road (p.
 147)</span>, the shard of divinity in the *Icon of Dawn’s Grace* speaks to them, asking: